In search of a perfect dip to add to your game day food repertoire? This Chili Cheese Dip is a quick and easy recipe that everyone loves.

 One unexpected consequence of transitioning from newspapers to magazines to the internet has been the gentle change in how coverage is planned.
 Sometimes, like on this blog, things are pretty immediate.
 I finish testing a recipe, write about it and post — and you are reading it within minutes.
 But other times, like with my freelance recipe development work, things have a lead time.
 It takes some getting used to — especially when it comes to holidays and celebrations.

 The good news?
-I have tons of Super Bowl appetizers to share.
+I have tons of game day appetizers to share.

 - Teriyaki Turkey Sliders